 - the times work is carried out, e.g. night shifts or rotating rosters.

-This will help ensure workers’ health and safety interests are well represented and each worker can easily access their HSR.
+Negotiations must aim to ensure workers’ health and safety interests are well represented and each worker can easily access their HSR.

 Work group negotiations might need to involve multiple PCBUs if workers carry out work for different businesses or undertakings.
 For example: